Grammy Award for Best Contemporary (R&R) Performance: Winners and nominees

+"King of the Road" by Roger Miller: "Baby the Rain Must Fall" by Glenn Yarbrough; "It's Not Unusual" by Tom Jones; "What the World Needs Now Is Love" by Jackie DeShannon; "Yesterday" by Paul McCartney;

 After 1968, the contemporary/rock and roll categories and the pop vocal categories merged into the Best Contemporary/Pop Vocal Performance categories.
 The fact that in 1968, the three winners in the Male, Female and Group categories of the Best Contemporary Performance were identical to the winners of the Best Vocal Performance categories (Bobbie Gentry, Glen Campbell and The Fifth Dimension), had shown that the distinction between the two category groups was difficult to recognise.

 The Best Contemporary Single category returned in 1970 and 1971, when it was renamed Best Contemporary Song.